joakim-brannstrom/dextool/plugin/mutate/README_config.md

 **tc_groups_similarity**: Compare the similarity between test groups.
 This is a "group" view compared to *tc_similarity*.

-**treemap**: Generate a treemap for the project (is currently unstable for large projects and files that have very long filenames).

 **mut_recommend_kill**: Report a list of high priority mutants to kill.